JulienRobberechts/nodejs-test-double-guide/readme.md

 It's named **full test double** because you are not keeping anything of your original dependency behavior.

 Spying in a **full test double** is not possible, because by intercepting the javascript dependent module you are not importing the original module at all.
-You have to stub it fully to be able to test your component.
+You have to stub each method of your dependency used by your system under test.
+If you forget to stub one, the module interception library should throw an exception. ([It's not the case for all libraries](#specificities-of-each-libraries))

 For module interception, you should take care of the type of import (CommonJS, ES6 default import, ES6 named import).
-CommonJS is the easier to use.
+CommonJS is the easier to use than ES6 Modules.
 Make full stub in ES6 can be tricky.
 See this article for more explanation: [Jest Full and Partial Mock/Spy of CommonJS and ES6 Module Imports](https://codewithhugo.com/jest-mock-spy-module-import/)

 ## 3. Choose the right tool

 There plenty of test libraries in javascript for different purpose.
 Some are made to be used together some not.
-See [Javascript test tools types overview](./js-test-tools-overview.md) for more details.

 For Test Doubles purpose we'll be interested by only those types of tools: stubbing library and Module interception library.

 ### Overview of Javascript test libraries

 To perform your 'test double' tests, you'll need those 4 features: a test runner, an assertion library, a test double creator, Module interceptor.
 If you just want to create spies, you just need the 3 firsts ones.
+If you want to create a stub, you need all.

 | Library / purpose | Test runner | Assertion Lib | Test double creator | Module<br>interceptor |
 | :---------------- | :---------: | :-----------: | :-----------------: | :-------------------: |